sdcnku/micropython/docs/library/pyb.CAN.rst

        communications after entering the bus-off state; if this is disabled then :meth:`~CAN.restart()` can be used to leave the bus-off state

-   The time quanta tq is the basic unit of time for the CAN bus.  tq is the CAN prescaler value divided by PCLK1 (the frequency of internal peripheral bus 1);
+   The time quanta tq is the basic unit of time for the CAN bus.
-   see :meth:`pyb.freq()` to determine PCLK1.

    A single bit is made up of the synchronisation segment, which is always 1 tq.
    Then follows bit segment 1, then bit segment 2.
 The sample point is after bit